 Clothes from the dryer take on a musty smell

 All of the signs listed above signify that a dryer vent absolutely needs to be cleaned.
 Many homeowners opt to clean their dryer vents themselves, which can be done by unplugging the dryer from the wall outlet, removing the vent exhaust pipe from the dryer, vacuuming or pulling out debris from both the dryer and pipe, visually inspecting the interior of the vent pipe and checking the exterior of the home for any blockages where the exhaust vents outside.
-However, this can be a time consuming process, and it is not always effective.
+However, this can be a time consuming process, and it is not always effective, especially if they run is long.
 A better idea may be to call a professional.
-Rather than just calling a handyman, it is worth looking for a dryer exhaust technician that is certified by the Chimney Safety Institute of America.
+Rather than just calling a handyman, it is worth looking for a dryer vent technician.
 These professionals are familiar with the biggest fire risks and can help you prevent clogs as well as eliminate any existing ones.
-On average, a professional dryer vent cleaning will cost anywhere from $90 to $160, depending on the severity of the clog.
+On average, a professional dryer vent cleaning will cost anywhere from $100 to $250, depending on the severity of the clog.

 Thankfully, there are several steps that homeowners can take to prevent debris from ever clogging the dryer vent in the first place.
 Instead of relying on dryer sheets for each load of laundry, opting for a liquid fabric softener can help to reduce the amount of debris created with each cycle.
 Instead of running the dryer for multiple cycles in a row when doing laundry, aim to let the dryer cool down for at least 15 to 20 minutes before loading it back up and turning it on for another cycle.
 If clogged dryer vents are a consistent problem, moving the dryer to back up against an external wall or replacing a flexible vent pipe with a solid metal pipe can help to eliminate potential clogs in the future.